vingerha/gazpar_2_mqtt/README.md

 ## Changelogs :
 - 0.8.5
+  - Add gross gas daily consumption as sensors, providing more detail
+  - Change default value for LTS dummy sensors to 0 (was 1)
+  - Improve on price calculation
+- 0.8.5
   Removal of chromium for login, replaced by request.session
 - 0.8.0
   Extending LTS sensors with kWh and price import: